 If you have made a mistake with the reference number in a bank transfer while paying a levy or fee to the Estonian government, paid the wrong amount or wish to opt out from a service, please contact the institution whom the reference number belongs to.
 If you have not received your payment or salary in time, please contact the relevant institution.

-In the state budget strategy for the years from 2018-2021, the government of Estonia has set four priorities: promoting economic growth, increasing the population of Estonia, safeguarding and reinforceing the national security as well as increasing social welfare and cohesion.
+In the state budget strategy for the years from 2020-2023, the government of Estonia has set five priorities: family-friendly Estonia, a cohesive society, a knowledge-based economy, efficient governance, and a free and protected state.
 The strategy spells out specific activities and funding in order to achieve the government’s aims.

 The government made the last of the decisions regarding the administrative-territorial reform in early July.
 As a result of the mergers initiated by volunteers and the government, out of 213 governments in Estonia 79 local governments i.e. 15 towns and 64 municipalities will remain.

 Get closer acquainted with Estonia, coming here for a visit,